 The following chapters deal with the discrete equations.
 Chapter 3 presents the time domain.
 The model time stepping environment is a three level scheme in which the tendency terms of the equations are evaluated either centered in time, or forward, or backward depending of the nature of the term.
 Chapter 4 presents the space domain.
-The model is discretised on a staggered grid (Arakawa C grid) with masking of land areas and uses a Leap-frog environment for time-stepping.
+The model is discretised on a staggered grid (Arakawa C grid) with masking of land areas.
 Vertical discretisation used depends on both how the bottom topography is represented and whether the free surface is linear or not.
-Full step or partial step z-coordinate or s- (terrain-following) coordinate is used with linear free surface (level position are then fixed in time).
+Full step or partial step z-coordinate or s-(terrain-following) coordinate is used with linear free surface (level position are then fixed in time).
 In non-linear free surface, the corresponding rescaled height coordinate formulation (z\ or s\) is used (the level position then vary in time as a function of the sea surface heigh).
-The following two chapters (5 and 6) describe the discretisation of the prognostic equations for the active tracers and the momentum.
+The following two chapters (s and s describe the discretisation of the prognostic equations for the active tracers and the momentum.
 Explicit, split-explicit and filtered free surface formulations are implemented.
 A number of numerical schemes are available for momentum advection, for the computation of the pressure gradients, as well as for the advection of tracers (second or higher order advection schemes, including positive ones).

 Surface boundary conditions (chapter 7) can be implemented as prescribed fluxes, or bulk formulations for the surface fluxes (wind stress, heat, freshwater).
 The model allows penetration of solar radiation There is an optional geothermal heating at the ocean bottom.
 Within the NEMO system the ocean model is interactively coupled with a sea ice model (LIM) and with biogeochemistry models (PISCES, LOBSTER).
-Interactive coupling to Atmospheric models is possible via the OASIS coupler [Valcke 2006].
-Two-way nesting is also available through an interface to the AGRIF package (Adaptative Grid Refinement in FORTRAN) [Debreu et al. 2008].
+Interactive coupling to Atmospheric models is possible via the OASIS coupler [?].
+Two-way nesting is also available through an interface to the AGRIF package (Adaptative Grid Refinement in FORTRAN) [?].
+The interface code for coupling to an alternative sea ice model (CICE, ?) is now available although this is currently only designed for global domains, without the use of AGRIF.